 Review the PMP Exam

+Before digging into the PMP preparation, you should first understand the PMP exam.
 The PMP exam is regarded as one of the most challenging projects management exams due to its extensive syllabus, the workload necessary, the kind and length of questions given, test duration, and answer options.
 It assesses the candidate’s understanding of project management and patience.
 This is not to say that passing the PMP exam is impossible; if you study hard and prepare effectively, you can pass the certification examination.

 Before creating your complete study plan, you may certainly look for a content outline for PMP Exam 2021: